bahreex/Bahree-PowerShell-Library/README.md

 - **Start-AzureRMVMAll.ps1** - Asynchronously starts all Azure RM VMs in a Subscription or in one or more Resource Groups, or a specific VM
 - **Stop-AzureRMVMAll.ps1** - Asynchronously stops all Azure RM VMs in a Subscription, or in one or more Resource Groups, or a specific VM
 - **Extend-AADAccessTokenLifetime.ps1** - Lets you change the default lifetime of the Azure AD Access Token
+- **Nuke-AllAzureRMResources.ps1** - Lets you asynchronously destroy/nuke all Azure RM resources in an Azure Subscription.

+## Runbooks

 ## General